Posted on

 We arrived at the Devastation trailhead parking lot around 09:00, where there were still a few open parking spaces.
 A few days earlier that lot was empty (including nene).
 Hiked out to the overlook, passing a number of people who were headed in.
 Practically from the parking lot we could hear the sound of the eruption.
 At the overlook there wasn't much of a crowd, and there were spaces available for viewing along the rope line.

 On the far wall (I later determined this to be about 2.4km/1.5 miles away) were three large lava fountains.
 Based on the time it took for rocks to fall from their peak, we estimated the activity was at least 80m/275ft high.
 The lava was bright orange, but the lava lake was mostly crusted over and black.
-There were a few red crack visible.
+There were a few red cracks visible.
 These kept changing throughout our time there, and occasionally there was small spurts of red from one of them.

 The roaring from the vents varied, and with the distance, it was almost impossible to correlate the activity with the sound.

 By the time we left, about six hours later, the weather had deteriorated a bit.
 It was getting windy and damp, and it was also time to visit the vault at the trailhead.
-The hike takes about 20-25 minutes, and by the time we go to the car, it had started to actually rain a bit.
-Not sure what to do, we decided that the rain would be less at the overlook, and while that was true, it was still we.
+The hike takes about 20-25 minutes, and by the time we got to the car, it had started to actually rain a bit.
+Not sure what to do, we decided that the rain would be less at the overlook, and while that was true, it was still wet.
 We headed back to the overlook.
 The rain and humidity also meant that the crater was now a bit foggy.
-The activity also seems to have gotten smaller.
+The activity also seemed to have gotten smaller.

 By then we had to make some decisions.
 Mostly where to stay and how to check out of our place in Kohala.
 We decided that it made sense to drive back then, pack up and then drive back for some nighttime observations.
 We could be checked out at least, and worst case, end up sleeping in the car.